SIT’s Zero Fees Scheme allows

-The Zero Fees Scheme, where available, applies only to the base tuition fee attached to each programme of study.
+The Zero Fees Scheme applies only to the base tuition fee attached to each eligible programme of study.
 Direct Material Costs apply.
-Direct material costs are costs that relate directly to students, for example, to cover your uniform, texts, tools, activities and NZQA charges.
+Direct material costs are course specific costs, for example uniform, texts, tools, activities and NZQA charges.
+Direct material fees (and programme fees in the case of a student’s Zero Fees status being withdrawn) are payable before commencement of a course.

 For international fees, including Zero Fees English, click here.